manux54/ESP32Monitor/README.md

 `cd $IDF_PATH/components/azure-iot`<br/>
 `git clone --recursive  https://github.com/Azure/azure-iot-sdk-c.git sdk`

-__Note:__ At the time of writing, there is a bug in the SDK that prevent you from compiling the SDK and you might need to rollback to the previous release.
-You can try to skip this step first to see if it has been fixed.<br/>
+__Note:__ At the time of writing, there is also a bug in the SDK's component makefile that prevent you from compiling the SDK.
+Open the file `sdk/c-utility/build_all/esp32/sdk/component.mk` into your favorite editor and make sure that `sdk/iothub_client/src/iothub_client_retry_control.o` is in the __COMPONENT_OBJS__ section.
+Refer to the [link](https://github.com/Azure/azure-c-shared-utility/issues/94) for more information.<br/>
-`cd sdk`<br/>
-`git reset --hard 34ba88699a76cbe1d88b2f75e67a3d91cb0f51e8`<br/>
-`cd ..`<br/>

 Copy the `component.mk` file for ESP32 into the `azure-iot` directory:<br/>
 `cp sdk/c-utility/build_all/esp32/sdk/component.mk .`